Passport raises $65M in Series D funding

 “Passport is uniquely positioned to transform urban mobility and how cities interact with their residents,” said Scott Hilleboe, managing director at H.I.G.
 Growth Partners.
 “We believe Passport’s technology platform at the epicenter of mobility, payments, and smart cities will enable the company to be a leader in the digitization of our cities.
 We are excited about our opportunity to support the company as it continues its significant growth.”

-Passport serves nearly 1,000 clients worldwide, helping them to solve mobility challenges with solutions for parking, enforcement, permits, transit, and micro-mobility.
+Passport serves nearly 1,000 clients worldwide, helping them to solve mobility challenges with solutions for parking, parking enforcement, digital parking permits, and mobility management.
 Passport processes more than 100 million curbside transactions each year, resulting in more than $1.5 billion processed to date.
 This year, Passport was named to the Inc. 5000 and Deloitte Technology Fast 500 lists for the second year in a row.

 Passport is transforming mobility management for cities, empowering them to create more livable and equitable communities.
 Passport’s mobility platform enables clients to digitally coordinate all modes of transportation and implement real-time, data-centric management of their curbside and streetspace through its enterprise software.
 Trusted by nearly 1,000 cities, universities and agencies, including Chicago, Toronto, London, Los Angeles, and Miami, Passport is one of the fastest growing companies on the Inc. 500 and Deloitte Technology Fast 500 lists.
 Passport is backed by Rho Capital Partners, H.I.G.
 Growth Partners, ThornTree Capital Partners, Bain Capital Ventures, Grotech Ventures, MK Capital, and Relevance Capital.
 For more information, visit passportinc.com.